ibm-cloud-docs/schematics/create-ansible-playbook.md

     ```
     {: screen}

 4. Reference a resource from your collection in your playbook.
-For more information, see the [Ansible documentation](https://docs.ansible.com/ansible/2.9/user_guide/collections_using.html#using-collections-in-a-playbook){: external}
+For more information, see the [Ansible documentation](https://docs.ansible.com/ansible/2.9/user_guide/collections_using.html#using-collections-in-a-playbook){: external}.
+Ensure your playbook's folder structure adheres to the requirements and properly references the collections for seamless execution in {{site.data.keyword.bpshort}}.

-## Preparing your Ansible playbook to run in {{site.data.keyword.bpshort}}
+## Preparing Your Ansible Playbook for {{site.data.keyword.bpshort}}
 {: #plan-ansible-playbook}

-To prepare your Ansible playbook for {{site.data.keyword.bpshort}}, review the following considerations.
+Before running your Ansible playbook in {{site.data.keyword.bpshort}}, consider the following points:
 {: shortdesc}

-- Your Ansible playbook must be stored in a GitHub or GitLab repository.
+- Store your Ansible playbook in a GitHub or GitLab repository.
-- You are limited in how you can specify the target hosts for your Ansible resource inventory.
-For more information, see [Creating resource inventories for {{site.data.keyword.bpshort}} actions](/docs/schematics?topic=schematics-inventories-setup).
+- Be aware of the limitations when specifying target hosts for your Ansible resource inventory.
+For more information, refer to the guidelines on [Creating resource inventories for {{site.data.keyword.bpshort}} actions](/docs/schematics?topic=schematics-inventories-setup).
-- All playbooks must be compatible to run with an Ansible version that is supported in {{site.data.keyword.bpshort}}.
-To find supported versions run [`ibmcloud schematics version`](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-version) command.
+- Ensure that your playbooks are compatible with an Ansible version that is supported in {{site.data.keyword.bpshort}}.
+To check supported versions, run the [`ibmcloud schematics version`](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-version) command.
-- Optionally, to explore Ansible playbook capabilities in {{site.data.keyword.bpshort}}.
-You can try to use one of the [IBM-provided Ansible playbooks](https://github.com/Cloud-Schematics?q=topic%3Aansible-playbook){: external}.
+- Optionally, explore Ansible playbook capabilities in {{site.data.keyword.bpshort}} by using one of the [IBM-provided Ansible playbooks](https://github.com/Cloud-Schematics?q=topic%3Aansible-playbook).

+## Next steps
+{: #create-playbook-nextsteps}

+After understanding the prerequisites and preparation steps for your Ansible playbook, the next step is to [create a {{site.data.keyword.bpshort}} action](/docs/schematics?topic=schematics-action-working).
+This process involves specifying your Ansible playbook, configuring the resource inventory, and setting up any necessary credentials or variables.
+Follow the guide on creating a {{site.data.keyword.bpshort}} action to proceed.